-The International Student Association works closely with the staff and faculty in coordinating student activities and providing opportunities for students' personal and professional advancement.
-ISA's primary responsibility is to act as a liaison between the student body, the administration and faculty.

-All international students are strongly encouraged to participate in the special activities sponsored by ISA.
-Such experiences significantly enhance college life.
+The International Student Association works closely with faculty and staff to coordinate student activities and provide opportunities for students' personal and professional growth.
+ISA serves as a support to students adjusting to life in the U.S. and at WIU as well as offering students the opportunity to explore other cultures.
+ISA's primary responsibility is to act as a liaison between the internationl student body, administration and faculty.
+All international students are strongly encouraged to participate in and utilize the services of the organization.